-The cost of inventories is based on the first-in first-out (FIFO) principle.
-In the case of purchased goods and work in process, costs include raw materials, direct labor, other direct costs and fixed production overheads (based on the normal operating capacity of the production facilities).
+Inventory management is based on the first-in first-out (FIFO) principle.
+Inventory costing is based on the moving average costing method.
+In the case of purchased goods and work in process, costs include raw materials, direct labor, share based compensation and other direct costs and fixed production overheads (based on the normal operating capacity of the production facilities).